 Will Your Staff Be Productive Working from Home?

-The debate about the productivity of remote work is far from being settled, but to get the best results you need to set your team up for success.
+The debate about the productivity of remote work is far from being settled, but to get the best results, you need to set your team up for success.
 The most important way to help your team’s productivity is to leverage the right technology.
-If teams aren’t physically together, then they need to collaborate digitally instead.
+If teams aren’t physically together, they need to collaborate digitally instead.

 Can Your Managers Handle It?